A New Temporal Interpretation of Cluster Editing: Introduction

 \section{Introduction}

-The \textsc{Cluster Editing} problem \cite{Encyc,Ben-DorSY99} encapsulates one of the simplest and best-studied notions of graph clustering: given a graph $G$, the goal is to decide whether it is possible to transform $G$ into a disjoint union of cliques -- a \emph{cluster graph} -- by adding or deleting a total of at most $k$ edges.
+The \textsc{Cluster Editing} problem \cite{Ben-DorSY99} encapsulates one of the simplest and best-studied notions of graph clustering: given a graph $G$, the goal is to decide whether it is possible to transform $G$ into a disjoint union of cliques -- a \emph{cluster graph} -- by adding or deleting a total of at most $k$ edges.
 While this problem is known to be \NP-complete in general \cite{CE_NP,CE_NP2,CE_NP3,CE_NP_krivanek}, it has been investigated extensively through the framework of parameterised complexity, and admits efficient parameterised algorithms with respect to several natural parameters \cite{BlasiusFGHHSWW22,cao_kernel,ChenM12,FroeseKN22,golden_ratio,above_modification,few_clusters,large_clusters,Abu-Khzam17}.
-The \textsc{Cluster Editing} problem was the subject of the PACE 2021 challenge \cite{Pace}.
+The \textsc{Cluster Editing} problem was the subject of the PACE 2021 challenge \cite{Pace}. {A lot of work has been done on approximation algorithms for the problem, in this community the problem is known as correlation clustering \cite{CE_NP,AilonCN08,ChawlaMSY15,Cohen-AddadLN22}.}

 Motivated by the fact that many real-world networks of interest are subject to discrete changes over time, there has been much research in recent years into the complexity of graph problems on \emph{temporal graphs} \cite{AkridaMSR21,CasteigtsPS21,CasteigtsPS19,Erlebach0K21,MertziosMCS13}, which provide a natural model for networks exhibiting these kinds of changes in their edge-sets.
 One direction in particular has been to generalise static graph properties to the temporal setting \cite{AkridaCGKS19,AkridaMSZ20,HaagMNR22,MarinoS22,MertziosMZ21,ZschocheFMN20}.
 A first attempt to generalise \textsc{Cluster Editing} to the temporal setting was made by Chen, Molter, Sorge and Such\'y \cite{multistage}, who recently introduced the problem \textsc{Temporal Cluster Editing}: here the goal is to ensure that graph appearing at each timestep is a cluster graph, subject to restrictions on both the number of modifications that can be made at each timestep and the differences between the cluster graphs created at consecutive timesteps.
 A dynamic version of the problem, \textsc{Dynamic Cluster Editing}, has also recently been studied by Luo, Molter, Nichterlein and Niedermeier \cite{dynamic}: here we are given a solution to a particular instance, together with a second instance (which will be encountered at the next timestep) and are asked to find a solution for the second instance that does not differ too much from the first.